Open at 9am, call free on 0808 208 4012

 • Pension schemes and self-administered pension plans

-How to write a Will
+How do I write a will? - Will writing step-by-step guide

 If you are asking yourself the question ‘How do you make a Will?’, allow us to help.

 Firstly, make a note of who you would like to benefit from your estate.
-If you would like to include charities and friends in addition to your children, spouse or other family members, that’s okay.

 Next, note down your assets, along with what they are worth.
 Your valuable objects and savings will be easiest to evaluate, followed by your business, property and land, stock market investments and your pension.
-If you have any other sentimental items that you want specific people to have, write these down too.

 You will then need to start thinking about how you want to split your property and money.
 If you want to leave a fixed sum, for example, this is called a ‘pecuniary bequest’.
 If you’d like to leave specific items, such as jewellery, this is known as a ‘specific bequest’.
 Meaning that you leave a particular item which belongs to you.

 A ‘residuary bequest’ means that you leave a percentage of what your estate is worth after any taxes or debts have been paid.
-You can also specify what happens if the person you plan to leave something to passes away before you do.

-Why choose Key for Will advice?
+Why choose Key for will advice?

 Our estate planners are fully qualified and members of The Society of Will Writers, which means our service meets strict writing guidelines.
-It's the purpose of The Society to highlight the public's need for a valid Will as well as acting as a self-regulatory body.
+It's the purpose of The Society to highlight the public's need for a valid will as well as acting as a self-regulatory body.

 Download guide